 Dr. Nasreen Khatri

-Dr. Nasreen Khatri is a registered clinical psychologist and gerontologist who specializes in the assessment, treatment and research of mood and anxiety disorders in older adults.
+Dr. Nasreen Khatri is an award-winning registered clinical psychologist, gerontologist, neuroscientist and educator who specializes in the assessment, treatment and research of mood and anxiety disorders in older adults.
 A graduate of McGill University, from 2001 - 2004 Dr. Khatri completed her clinical internship and CIHR-funded post-doctorate at the Centre for Addiction and Mental Health (CAMH).

 From 2004 to 2012, she led the Mood and Related Disorders Clinic and founded the Cognitive Behaviour Therapy (CBT) service at Baycrest.
 In 2012, Dr. Khatri joined the Rotman Research Institute, a brain institute fully affiliated with the University of Toronto, where she studies how depression impacts the aging brain, the neural link between depression in mid-life and the subsequent onset of dementia and she innovates non-drug treatments for depression and anxiety in older adults.
 Dr. Khatri’s research has been funded by the Canadian Institutes of Health Research (CIHR), the Alzheimer’s Society of Canada (ASC), The Ministry for Health and Long-term Care (MOHLTC), The Government of Canada, and in 2013 she was awarded the Women of Baycrest Innovators in Research Award.

-In addition to her research and private practice, she consults on an aging workforce, women and leadership and Psychological Health and Safety Standards in the Workplace to the public and private sector.
-Dr. Khatri is the first Scientist-in-Residence at The Challenge Factory, a career and talent management company.
-She has completed over 250 presentations.
+Dr. Khatri consults on Psychological Health and Safety Standards in the Workplace to the public and private sector.
+She is the first Scientist-in-Residence at The Challenge Factory, a career and talent management company.
+She has completed over 300 presentations.